JFD Electronics/Channel Master

 From 1961 to 1984, an antenna, amplifier and booster manufacturing facility operated at the site.
 Beginning in 1964, operations disposed of sludge generated by treating wastewater from conversion and electroplating processes, primarily rinse water from a chromate conversion process and copper/nickel electroplating into an on-site lagoon covering approximately 23,400 square feet.
 In 1989, EPA listed the site on the NPL.

 Site investigations found contamination in ground water, sludge and soil that could potentially harm people in the area.
 Contamination resulted from waste handling practices at the site.
-Contaminants of concern include metals, hexavalent chromium, cyanide and volatile organic compounds (VOCs).
+Contaminants of concern include metals, hexavalent chromium, cyanide and volatile organic compounds.

 The site’s PRPs have cleaned up contaminated soil and sludge.

 In 2006, EPA assessed whether residents or workers might be at risk from harmful ground water vapors in buildings.
 EPA found vapor intrusion at low levels.
 Vapor intrusion no longer poses a threat because parties demolished on-site buildings in 2008.
-However, EPA plans to conduct another vapor intrusion assessment in the future.
+Based upon the results of a December 2012 investigation, contaminated ground water hasa migrated off site and extends under the western portion of the Oak Ridge Apartments.
+A vapor intrusion study was conducted in 2012 and 2013 for the apartment units in closest proximity to the ground water plume.
+The results indicated that the apartment residents were not impacted by site-related contaminants present in the ground water.

 Investigation and Cleanup Responsibility / Oversight